-Treatment of Series 2001A-2 Bonds, Series 2001A-3 Bonds and Series 2004A-3 Notes Not Tendered in Offer.
-Series 2001A-2 Bonds, Series 2001A-3 Bonds and Series 2004A-3 Notes not tendered and purchased pursuant to this Invitation will remain outstanding.
-The terms and conditions governing the Series 2001A-2 Bonds, Series 2001A-3 Bonds and Series 2004A-3 Notes will continue to be governed by the terms of the Master Bond Resolution and will remain unchanged, subject to any amendments that may be made pursuant to the terms of the Master Bond Resolution.
-The interest rates on the Series 2001A-2 Bonds, Series 2001A-3 Bonds and Series 2004A-3 Notes that are not purchased will continue to be determined pursuant to the Master Bond Resolution, which may be affected by the Series 2001A-2 Bonds, Series 2001A-3 Bonds and Series 2004A-3 Notes tendered and purchased as described under the caption "No Current Active Trading Market; Possible Effects of the Offer on the Future Trading Market for Series 2001A-2 Bonds, Series 2001A-3 Bonds or Series 2004A-3 Notes" above.
+Treatment of Series 1995B-2 Bonds, Series 2001A-2 Bonds, Series 2004A-1 Bonds, Series 2004A-2 Bonds and Series 2004A-3 Notes Not Tendered in Offer.
+Series 1995B-2 Bonds, Series 2001A-2 Bonds, Series 2004A-1 Bonds, Series 2004A-2 Bonds and Series 2004A-3 Notes not tendered and purchased pursuant to this Invitation will remain outstanding.
+The terms and conditions governing the Series 1995B-2 Bonds, Series 2001A-2 Bonds, Series 2004A-1 Bonds, Series 2004A-2 Bonds and Series 2004A-3 Notes will continue to be governed by the terms of the Master Bond Resolution and will remain unchanged, subject to any amendments that may be made pursuant to the terms of the Master Bond Resolution.
+The interest rates on the Series 1995B-2 Bonds, Series 2001A-2 Bonds, Series 2004A-1 Bonds, Series 2004A-2 Bonds and Series 2004A-3 Notes that are not purchased will continue to be determined pursuant to the Master Bond Resolution, which may be affected by the Series 1995B-2 Bonds, Series 2001A-2 Bonds, Series 2004A-1 Bonds, Series 2004A-1 Bonds, Series 2004A-2 Bonds and Series 2004A-3 Notes tendered and purchased as described under the caption "No Current Active Trading Market; Possible Effects of the Offer on the Future Trading Market for Series 1995B-2 Bonds, Series 2001A-2 Bonds, Series 2004A-1 Bonds, Series 2004A-3 Notes" above.

-As a Result of Failing Auctions, Interest on the Series 2001A-2 Bonds and the Series 2001A-3 Bonds over Time May be Higher Than Might Otherwise be the Case.
-Since the first quarter of 2008, to the knowledge of the Authority, all auctions for the Series 2001A-2 Bonds and Series 2001A-3 Bonds have failed.
-To the extent that the auction rate market continues to be illiquid and auctions continue to fail for a series of Series 2001A-2 Bonds or the Series 2001A-3 Bonds, interest on such series will accrue at a rate that may be higher than the rate that would have applied had the auction been successful, subject to the effects of caps resulting from the Maximum Auction Rate (as defined in the Master Bond Resolution).
+As a Result of Failing Auctions, Interest on the Series 2001A-2 Bonds, Series 2004A-1 Bonds and Series 2004A-2 Bonds over Time May be Higher Than Might Otherwise be the Case.
+Since the first quarter of 2008, to the knowledge of the Authority, all auctions for the Series 2001A-2 Bonds, Series 2004A-1 Bonds and Series 2004A-2 Bonds have failed.
+To the extent that the auction rate market continues to be illiquid and auctions continue to fail for a series of Series 2001A-2 Bonds, Series 2004A-1 Bonds or Series 2004A-2 Bonds, interest on such series will accrue at a rate that may be higher than the rate that would have applied had the auction been successful, subject to the effects of caps resulting from the applicable Maximum Auction Rate (as defined in the Master Bond Resolution).
 Any such higher rate may be greater than the applicable interest rate for the securities of other issuers with similar credit profiles and investment characteristics.
-While such Series 2001A-2 Bonds and Series 2001A-3 Bonds currently have rates that may be higher than the rates that would apply if the auctions had been successful, such higher rates may change in the future and, even if such higher rates continue, they may not adequately reflect the loss of liquidity for such Series 2001A-2 Bonds and Series 2001A-3 Bonds arising from the failure of auctions.
-In addition, the Authority can provide no assurance whether or not successful auctions will resume, which could result in lower rates of interest than are currently applicable to the Series 2001A-2 Bonds or the Series 2001A-3 Bonds.
-See the caption "No Current Active Trading Market; Possible Effects of the Invitation on the Future Trading Market for the Series 2001A-2 Bonds, Series 2001A-3 Bonds or Series 2004A-3 Notes" above.
+While such Series 2001A-2 Bonds, Series 2004A-1 Bonds and Series 2004A-2 Bonds currently have rates that may be higher than the rates that would apply if the auctions had been successful, such higher rates may change in the future and, even if such higher rates continue, they may not adequately reflect the loss of liquidity for such Series 2001A-2 Bonds, Series 2004A-1 Bonds and Series 2004A-2 Bonds arising from the failure of auctions.
+In addition, the Authority can provide no assurance whether or not successful auctions will resume, which could result in lower rates of interest than are currently applicable to the Series 2001A-2 Bonds, Series 2004A-1 Bonds or Series 2004A-2 Bonds.
+See the caption "No Current Active Trading Market; Possible Effects of the Invitation on the Future Trading Market for the Series 1995B-2 Bonds, Series 2001A-2 Bonds, Series 2004A-1 Bonds, Series 2004A-2 Bonds or Series 2004A-3 Notes" above.
 Such higher interest rates may also have an adverse effect on the parity ratio of the trust estate established pursuant to the Master Bond Resolution.